-- Bucket/Access Path: If the root account allows you to access only a specific bucket or directory with the currently used key, then this configuration item is required.
+Bucket/Access Path: If the root account allows you to access only a specific bucket or directory with the currently used key, then this configuration item is required.
 After setting it, you can quickly enter the corresponding file path.
+The path format is Bucket or Bucket/Object-prefix; for example, if you are allowed to access only the doc folder in the examplebucket-1250000000 bucket with the current key, enter examplebucket-1250000000/doc.

+Description: description of the permanent key entered, such as the operator and the usage.
+The description can be used to distinguish different SecretID when you manage the historical sessions on the historical key page.

+Remember Session:

-The path format is Bucket or Bucket/Object-prefix; for example, if you are allowed to access only the doc folder in the examplebucket-125000000 bucket with the current key, enter examplebucket-1250000000 bucket with the current key, enter examplebucket- - Description: Description of the permanent key entered, such as the operator and the usage.
-The description can be used to distinguish different SecretID when you manage the historical sessions on the historical key page. - Remember Session: - If this box is not checked, the Tencent Cloud API key entered will be cleared when you log out (if the key has been saved to the historical sessions, it will be removed). - If this box is checked, the Tencent Cloud API key entered will be remembered and can be managed in the historical sessions.
+If this box is not checked, the Tencent Cloud API key entered will be cleared when you log out (if the key has been saved to the historical sessions, it will be removed).

+If this box is checked, the Tencent Cloud API key entered will be remembered and can be managed in the historical sessions.